maxwellsu/st558-project-4/README.md

 install.packages("mathjaxr")
 ```

-The following code can be executed to run this package:
+The following code can be run to start this application:

 ```{r, eval = FALSE}
 shiny::runGitHub("st558-project-4", "maxwellsu")